yosinski/deep-visualization-toolbox/README.md

     $ git clone https://github.com/yosinski/deep-visualization-toolbox
     $ cd deep-visualization-toolbox

+The settings in the latest version of the toolbox (February 2016) work a bit differently than in earlier versions (April 2015).
+If you have the latest version (recommended!), the minimal steps are to create a `settings_local.py` file using the template for the default `caffenet-yos` model:

+    $ cp models/caffenet-yos/settings_local.template-caffenet-yos.py settings_local.py

-Copy `settings.py.template` to `settings.py` and edit it so the `caffevis_caffe_root` variable points to the directory where you've compiled caffe in Step 1:
+And then edit the `settings_local.py` file to make the `caffevis_caffe_root` variable point to the directory where you've compiled caffe in Step 1:

-    $ cp settings.py.template settings.py
-    $ < edit settings.py >
+    $ < edit settings_local.py >

+*Note on settings:* Settings are now split into two files: a versioned `settings.py` file that provides documentation and default values for all settings and an unversioned `settings_local.py` file.
+This latter file allows you to override any default setting to tailor the toolbox to your specific setup (Caffe path, CPU vs. GPU, webcam device, etc) and model (model weights, prototxt, sizes of the various panels shown in the toolbox, etc).
+This also makes it easy to distribute settings tweaks alongside models: for example, `models/bvlc-googlenet/settings_local.template-bvlc-googlenet.py` includes the appropriate window pane sizes and so on for the `bvlc-googlenet` model.
+To load a new model, just change the details in `settings_local.py`, perhaps by copying from the included template.

-Download the example model weights and corresponding top-9 visualizations saved as jpg (downloads a 230MB model and 1.1GB of jpgs to show as visualization):
+Finally, download the default model weights and corresponding top-9 visualizations saved as jpg (downloads a 230MB model and 1.1GB of jpgs to show as visualization):

     $ cd models/caffenet-yos/
     $ ./fetch.sh
+    $ cd ../..